Solace Go API Developer's Guide

-The PubSub+ Messaging API for Go (version 1.6) uses modern development patterns and usability in the form of a native Solace API.
-The PubSub+ Go API allows your applications to take full advantage of the Solace event broker's feature set.
+The Solace Go API (version 1.10) uses modern development patterns and usability in the form of a native Solace API.
+The Solace Go API allows your applications to take full advantage of the Solace event broker's feature set.

-The PubSub+ Messaging API for Go utilizes the builder pattern, which allows you to easily create a MessagingService instance with a custom configuration that then connects to an event broker.
-After a successful connection is established, you can send and receive messages using our Go API.
-Our Go API allows you to handle scenarios where messages accumulate on internal buffers, referred to as back-pressure.
+The Solace Go API utilizes the builder pattern, which allows you to easily create a MessagingService instance with a custom configuration that then connects to an event broker.
+After a successful connection is established, you can send and receive messages using our Solace Go API.
+Our Solace Go API allows you to handle scenarios where messages accumulate on internal buffers, referred to as back-pressure.
 For example, on a client application that sends messages, it is possible to have a scenario where the client application is generating messages faster than the messages can be sent to the event broker, which can happen due to factors such as network congestion.

-Here's an overview of how to use the PubSub+ Messaging API for Go after you've set-up your environment:
+Here's an overview of how to use the Solace Go API after you've set-up your environment:

 1. Build a MessagingService instance and configure it using properties to: